PAE Incorporated (NASDAQ:PAE) Expected to Announce Quarterly Sales of $775.46 Million

-Analysts expect PAE Incorporated (NASDAQ:PAE) to announce sales of $775.46 million for the current fiscal quarter, Zacks Investment Research reports.
-Two analysts have provided estimates for PAE’s earnings, with the highest sales estimate coming in at $780.13 million and the lowest estimate coming in at $770.78 million.
+Wall Street brokerages predict that PAE Incorporated (NASDAQ:PAE) will report sales of $775.46 million for the current fiscal quarter, Zacks reports.
+Two analysts have made estimates for PAE’s earnings.
+The highest sales estimate is $780.13 million and the lowest is $770.78 million.
 PAE posted sales of $666.24 million during the same quarter last year, which would indicate a positive year-over-year growth rate of 16.4%.
-The company is expected to announce its next earnings results on Thursday, November 4th.
+The business is expected to report its next earnings report on Thursday, November 4th.

 According to Zacks, analysts expect that PAE will report full year sales of $3.08 billion for the current fiscal year, with estimates ranging from $3.03 billion to $3.11 billion.
-For the next fiscal year, analysts expect that the company will post sales of $3.12 billion, with estimates ranging from $2.96 billion to $3.23 billion.
-Zacks Investment Research’s sales averages are a mean average based on a survey of research analysts that cover PAE.
+For the next fiscal year, analysts anticipate that the firm will post sales of $3.12 billion, with estimates ranging from $2.96 billion to $3.23 billion.
+Zacks Investment Research’s sales averages are an average based on a survey of research firms that cover PAE.

 PAE (NASDAQ:PAE) last announced its quarterly earnings data on Thursday, August 5th.
-The company reported $0.15 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.16 by ($0.01).
+The company reported $0.15 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.16 by ($0.01).
 PAE had a net margin of 1.08% and a return on equity of 26.38%.
-The firm had revenue of $747.20 million for the quarter, compared to analysts’ expectations of $760.45 million.
+The business had revenue of $747.20 million during the quarter, compared to the consensus estimate of $760.45 million.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Metropolitan Life Insurance Co NY raised its position in PAE by 55,382.4% in the 2nd quarter.
-Metropolitan Life Insurance Co NY now owns 9,432 shares of the company’s stock valued at $84,000 after purchasing an additional 9,415 shares in the last quarter.
-Alpha Paradigm Partners LLC acquired a new stake in shares of PAE during the 1st quarter worth about $341,000.
-Neuberger Berman Group LLC acquired a new stake in shares of PAE during the 2nd quarter worth about $5,464,000.
-Finally, River Road Asset Management LLC acquired a new stake in shares of PAE during the 2nd quarter worth about $7,738,000.
-Institutional investors and hedge funds own 87.32% of the company’s stock.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Metropolitan Life Insurance Co NY increased its stake in PAE by 55,382.4% during the second quarter.
+Metropolitan Life Insurance Co NY now owns 9,432 shares of the company’s stock worth $84,000 after acquiring an additional 9,415 shares during the last quarter.
+Alpha Paradigm Partners LLC bought a new position in shares of PAE during the first quarter valued at approximately $341,000.
+Neuberger Berman Group LLC bought a new position in PAE in the second quarter worth approximately $5,464,000.
+Finally, River Road Asset Management LLC bought a new position in PAE in the second quarter worth approximately $7,738,000.
+87.32% of the stock is currently owned by institutional investors.

 Gores Holdings III, Inc is a blank check investment company.
 Its pupose is to effect a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination with one or more businesses.
 The company was founded on October 23, 2017 and is headquartered in Beverly Hills, CA.